9 Rules For A Successful PPC Advertising Campaign

-Monitoring your PPC campaign is essential to adjust keywords, ad copies, landing page, etc., to improve their effectiveness.
-You can either monitor them manually like checking the quality score, keeping track of the number of visitors, watching click-through-rates, etc. Google analytics and Adwords offer almost all monitoring data.
-Or you can select some third party tools to help you monitor everything without straining your eyes.
+Monitoring your PPC campaign is essential to adjust keywords, ad copies, landing pages, etc., to improve their effectiveness.
+You can either monitor them manually like checking the quality score, keeping track of the number of visitors, watching click-through-rates, etc. Google Analytics and Adwords offer almost all monitoring data.
+Or you can select some third-party tools to help you monitor everything without straining your eyes.

 Assess Performance Correctly